sebastian-steindl/EscapeTheVR/API (level)-Documentation.md

 - `number`: represents a number value
 - `bool`: represents a bool value
 - `interval`: creates an interval (needs to number blocks as reference)
+- `end`: marks the end of a sequence